 As a perk to our valued customers, we offer on-site farmer's markets events.
 These fun events have been a big hit at campuses and businesses across the Chicago area.
 If you are a current client and are interested in hosting such an event, please contact us.

-Farm fresh produce and support for people with disabilities will intertwine when Rush University Medical Center hosts a farmer’s market on Thursday, June 26, from 10 a.m. to 2 p.m. outside the south entrance of Rush’s Atrium Building, 1620 W. Harrison St. (just west of Ashland Ave.).
-Crops from an urban farm tended by people with autism and other disabilities will be among the produce available, and the market’s sponsors will donate the first $500 of sales from to Rush’s Autism Assessment, Research and Treatment Services (AARTS) Center.
+Farm fresh produce and support for people with disabilities intertwined when Rush University Medical Center hosted a farmer’s market in Chicago's Medical District.
+Crops from an urban farm tended by people with autism and other disabilities was among the produce available, and the market’s sponsors donated the first $500 of sales to Rush’s Autism Assessment, Research and Treatment Services (AARTS) Center.

 “We are beyond excited at this opportunity,” Julie Tracy says.
 “People that are benefitting from the AARTS Center now are participating in a farming operation that’s selling food to Rush staff.”

-Rush’s AARTS Center serves patients from pre-school age through their 20s, providing thorough assessments of their capabilities, needs and physical and mental health, and offering a combination of advanced medical and psychological treatments.
-An AARTS Center social worker has provided vocational coaching for the people working on the Growing Solutions Farm, who include residents of a nearby group home for people with autism that the Tracy Foundation opened in June.
+Rush’s AARTS Center serves patients from as young as 3 years old through their 20s, provide thorough assessments of their capabilities, needs and physical and mental health, and offer a combination of advanced medical and psychological treatments.
+An AARTS Center social worker has provided vocational coaching for the people working on the Growing Solutions Farm, who include residents of a nearby group home for people with autism.

-The farmer’s market will be operated and is being sponsored by T. Castro Produce, a wholesale produce distribution company in southwest Chicago, which is owned by people with disabilities.
-Co-owners Tom Castro and his nephew, Tom Prinske, both are legally blind from a disease that runs in their family.
+The farmer’s market was operated and sponsored by T. Castro Produce, a wholesale produce distribution company in southwest Chicago, which is owned by people with disabilities.
+Owner Tom Prinske, is a legally blind individual and a massive supporter of the development and employments of persons with disabilities.

 Rush is nationally recognized as a leader in providing access and employment and educational opportunities to people with disabilities, and hosting the farmer’s market further extends this commitment.
 “It is another opportunity to reach out to the disability community and say Rush is here in the middle of the West Side and want to help,” says Paula Brown, “This time, we can help with creating jobs for people with disability.”